 B) Elective Courses

-This course is designed to analyze major and up-to-date issues confronting the service industry.
-Develop a strategy formulation, content development, implementation, and evaluation at the unit and multi-unit level.
-It will also identify the influence of socio-cultural and political factors on the industry, explore and discuss various cases and learn how varying types of service organizations have succeeded.
+This course is designed to analyze major and up-to-date issues facing the service industry.
+It will identify the influence of socio-cultural and political factors on the industry, explore and discuss various cases and learn how varying types of service organizations have succeeded.
 Issues of different approaches in public, private and nongovernmental organizations will be examined.

-4. SV 736 Risk Management in the Service Industries (3 Credits)
+SV 736 Risk Management in the Service Sector

-The effective management of risk is critical to any major organization that is of particular importance to many service industries.
+The effective management of risk is critical to any major organization but of particular importance to all service industries.
 It is well accepted that organizations which either in large part or entirely depend on the delivery of services must be able to identify and manage risk effectively if they are to be competitive, are able to withstand various shocks sent to their industries and meet the objectives set by their various stakeholders.
 The overall topic of risk management will be covered for the service industries in general.
 In order to specifically understand the complexity of risk management the hospitality and healthcare industries will be used as a focus of discussion and analysis.
-Within the hospitality focus the discussion will be on both the destination level as well as at the scale of operation thereby providing students with an understanding of different scales of management.
-Within the healthcare industry in the focus will be on hospital environments.
-Lessons from the hospitality and healthcare industries will then be related to service industries in general.
+The course recognizes that the nature and complexity of risk management changes from industry to industry.

 C) Thesis/ Independent Study

-In this portion of the Independent Study process, the student will present his/her project/research, its findings and suggestions.
+In this portion of the Independent Study process, the student will present his/her service innovation project/research, its findings and suggestions.
 A formal presentation is mandatory.

-The student will develop and undertake the research of which its result brings the new idea/ knowledge in service innovation.
-The student will write his/her thesis and present its results to the committee members as well as write an academic article for disseminating its results/ new idea to the public.
+The student will develop and undertake the innovative research of which its result brings the new idea/ knowledge in service design.
+The student will write his/her service innovation thesis and present its results to the committee members as well as write an academic article for disseminating its results/ new idea to the public.

-More information on the MSI program can be downloaded here.
+More information on the MSD program can be downloaded here.

 The Programs was certificated by Office of the Teacher Civil Service and Educational Personnel Commission